-Fix Terminal “Operation not permitted” Error in MacOS Mojave
+Fix Terminal “Operation not permitted” Error in macOS Monterey, Big Sur, Catalina, Mojave

 This walkthrough will show you how to fix “Operation not permitted” error messages seen at the command line in Terminal for Mac OS in Mojave 10.14 or later.